-Make sure you are using the correct power source and that no objects obstruct the airflow of the fans.
+Note: Make sure you are using the correct power source as shown on the panel and that no objects obstruct the airflow of the fans (located on the side of the unit).

 The Switch uses two power supply modules, one of which is redundant, so if one power module fails the system can operate on the remaining module.